 DESRES’s Graduate and Postdoc Women’s Forum is a small gathering of select graduate students and postdocs pursuing computational or theoretical research in chemistry, biophysics, or related fields.
-This is an opportunity for women working in these fields to make meaningful connections with other researchers from across the country, to discuss their work with DESRES scientists, and to explore our scientific computing and research projects in detail.
-Forum attendees will come together at our offices in New York City for a day of activities including technical presentations, a poster session, career development discussions, and networking.
+This is an opportunity for women working in these fields to make meaningful connections with other researchers from across the country, discuss their work with DESRES scientists, and explore our research projects in detail.
+Forum attendees will come together at our offices in New York City for a day of activities, including technical presentations, a poster session, career development discussions, and networking.

 We will cover the cost of travel to and from New York City, hotel accommodations for up to two nights, and all meals.

-Please email your CV to DESRESForum@DEShawResearch.com with the subject line “DESRES Forum” by Monday, April 24, 2017.
+Please email your CV to DESRESForum@DEShawResearch.com with the subject line “DESRES Forum” by Monday, April 1, 2019.
 You will receive an email with a link to an online questionnaire that will help us learn a bit more about you and give you the option of submitting a poster title and abstract.
-The deadline to submit an abstract is Friday, April 28, 2017.
+If you need additional time, the deadline to submit your poster title and abstract is Friday, April 5, 2019.